tbaltrushaitis/bash-files/README.md

 ### How to setup this stack of useful .bashrc configs ###
 - Installation is easy so k:koala:ala can do it

-It will provide:
+It provides:
-- colorful console output
+- [x] colorful console output
-- easy-to-remember aliases for most of commands with their top-used params
+- [x] easy-to-remember aliases for most of commands with their top-used params
-- will economize up to 70% of your keyboard input time
+- [x] will economize up to 70% of your keyboard input time
-- collect and gather basic system stats for fast incidents investigations
+- [x] collect and gather basic system stats for fast incidents investigations

 ---